Snakemake executor plugin: slurm

 remote-job-local-storage-prefix: "<your node local storage prefix>"

 ==This is ongoing development.
-Eventually you will be able to annotate different file access patterns.==
+Eventually, you will be able to annotate different file access patterns.==

 Retries - Or Trying again when a Job failed